The process of closing the sale of a home is often delayed. The buyer’s excitement or the seller’s need for cash can be a rather desperate period.

 How long does it take to close on a house with cash?

-When we discuss a significant change when the purchase of the house is made in cash, it is a very positive change.
+When we discuss the purchase of the house in cash, we are talking about a very positive and significant change.

 The time it takes to close the sale and purchase of a house in normal conditions, when there is a lender or bank involved in granting the credit or mortgage, is usually 1 to 2 months.

-On the other hand, when the sale and purchase are made in cash, this time can be considerably reduced, reaching 1 to 2 weeks in normal conditions.
+On the other hand, when the sale and purchase are made in cash, this time can be considerably reduced, often by 1 to 2 weeks in normal conditions.

 When the whole process seems optimized and there is no inconvenience, it can take between 4 and 10 days.
-Yes, it is more or less; it depends largely on the advice of both the seller and the buyer.
+Yes, it is aproximative; it depends largely on both the seller and the buyer.

-Now that you know the noticeable time difference, it is normal to wonder why a cash purchase is as fast as a loan purchase.
+Now that you know the noticeable time difference, it is normal to wonder why a cash purchase is faster than a loan purchase.

 The homeowner is more confident about the sale